LaminSanneh/sitepoint-contactmanager/README.md

 # Contactmanager
-A simpe ember application for managing user contacts.
+A simple ember application for managing user contacts.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.